rbedia/IPHeatmap/README.md

 IPHeatmap is a tool for creating interactive IPv4 heatmaps.
 It allows zooming and panning to get a more detailed view of the IPv4 address space.

+A live demo is available on the [Gnutella2 Network IP Map](http://doxu.org/g2map/).

 This project was inspired by, and based on, the [ipv4-heatmap](http://maps.measurement-factory.com/) tool.

 It maps the IPv4 address space into a two dimensional image using a [Hilbert curve](http://en.wikipedia.org/wiki/Hilbert_curve).